eileenchoe/olive/README.md

 Functions may have named and default parameters.

-Functions must have type annotations.
-See section on type annotations for more detail about constructing a function type annotation.
 The compiler will perform static semantic analysis to ensure function parameters and return value are of the correct type.

 ```